MicrosoftDocs/globalization/globalization/input/tamil-ime.md

 ### Type with the Tamil Phonetic IME

 To type தோட்டம், select the Tamil Phonetic IME from the system tray.
 Then type *thottam* with the English keys.
 As you type, you can see how the IME turns the text into word suggestions.
 When you're finished typing, the top suggestion is the correct Tamil word.
-Press Enter to convert the English letters into Tamil script.
+Select Enter to convert the English letters into Tamil script.

 ### Type with the Tamil 99 keyboard